DFEAGILEDEVOPS/MTC/contributing.md

 - Feature branches are created under the feature branch folder.
 The naming convention is `feature/(ticket number)-(description)`
 - Bug branch naming onventions are similar to feature branches: `bug/(ticket number)-(description)`

+## Workflow expectations

+All work has to be done TDD style - tests first.
+Create a PR once you have written a few tests, and invite team members to review.
+This gives a clear indiciation of what the feature is expected to do, and shows you are practising TDD.
+This is easy for new features, but a little more involved when refactoring existing work that has no coverage.

+### Refactoring approach

+As an example, lets say you are refactoring an existing controller and the services it depends on.
+1. Create a new spec for the controller and write some tests that assert the expectation of the controller (returns 200 OK, has x,y in the body etc)
+2. Create a PR and invite the team in to review your WIP
+3. Build out the controller by making the tests pass
+4. Repeat this process for dependent services

+Any code from the old/legacy controller that you feel is useful should be introduced to the new controller after the tests are written.
+That way your new controller tests only pass if the code works in the expected way.

+Once the new controller and services are complete, update the routes to point to the new controller, and now you can delete the old controller/components.

 ## Commits - Pull requests

 The process for developing new features is as follows...